fgclue/dotfiles/README.md

 These dotfiles probably will work on any distro, but just in case, the distro I use is fedora.

-Requires: i3 dmenu vim (and VimPlug) bash and fish.
+Requires:
+- i3wm
+- dmenu
+- vim
+- VimPlug
+- bash
+- fish